iterorganization/IMAS-ParaView/docs/source/training_md.rst

 #.
 Since this URI only contains a single supported IDS for this reader, the wall IDS, it is automatically selected for you.
 You should see the *Divertor* and *First Wall* attributes appear in the attribute array selection, select them both.
 #.
 Select ``Apply`` to load the *Divertor* and *First Wall* structures.
 #.
 After the structures are loaded, bring them into view by aligning the viewpoint in the positive Y direction using the following button: |ico1|.
 #.
-We will now rotate the divertor and first wall around their center axis.
+We will now rotate the divertor and first wall around the central axis.
 For this, we will use the Rotational Extrusion filter.
-Select the *Filters > Search...* tab, and type ``Rotational Extrusion`` and select the filter.
+Select the *Filters > Search...* menu, type ``Rotational Extrusion`` and select the filter.
 #.
 Set the resolution to 50, and the angle to 360.
 Press ``Apply`` to apply the rotational extrusion filter.
 #.
 We will now fix the legend labels for the blocks, select ``Edit`` under the coloring section and remove all the categories for numbers higher than 1, and select the minus icon.
 #.
 Now rename the annotations for the 0 and 1 blocks to ``Divertor`` and ``First Wall``, respectively.
 #.
-Lastly, set the opacity to 0.5, so we can visualize the inside of the wall as well.
+Lastly, set the opacity to 0.5, so we can view the inside of the wall.

 .. figure:: images/training/md_wall_limiter.png